MatthewRDodds/matthewrdodds.github.com/_posts/2016-02-10-remote-working-anniversary-looking-back.markdown

 desc: Remote working made me a better software developer
 keywords: web, internet, work, life, software, development, engineering
 ---
 It has officially been one year since my life changed in a big way.
-It's been one year since I last "went to work".
+It's been one year since I last "went to work."

 And the idea of that somehow seems wrong, I feel sometimes as though I'm cheating the system.
 When I need to get started in the morning, I make some coffee and walk over to my desk.
 It shouldn't be this easy should it?
 But it is, and my quality of life has increased tremendously.